 Whither generosity?
-China ranks a lowly 128th in the World Giving Index
+China ranks a lowly 128th in the World Giving Index philanthropy.
+Gates later said that twothirds of invitees attended the event.

 The following year, China's record had improved significantly, totaling \$3.3 billion, although here the numbers are skewed by the outsized contributions of Ma and Tsai's charitable foundation (the Alibaba chairman topped the Hurun Report's 2014 philanthropy list by some distance).